Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

-Currency in San Marino
+What's in this San Marino currency guide?

-The official currency of San Marino (country code: SM) is the euro, with symbol and currency code EUR.
+The official currency of San Marino (country code: SM) is the Euro, with symbol € and currency code EUR.

 The euro (ISO: EUR) is involved in slightly more than 30% of all foreign exchange deals, and as such, is the world’s second most traded currency, behind the US dollar.